Succession to the Crown Act 2015: State legislation

 The Council of Australian Governments agreed that the best way to meet Australia's obligations under the Perth Agreement was to use section 51(xxxviii) of the Constitution of Australia to allow the Commonwealth Parliament to alter the Treason Act 1351, Bill of Rights 1689, Act of Settlement 1701, Acts of Union 1707, Acts of Union 1800, and to repeal the Royal Marriages Act 1772, in as far as they are a part of the law of the Commonwealth of Australia, the Australian states, and Territories of Australia.

 The States were careful to include provision that the complex interrelationship between the Sovereign, the Commonwealth and the states was not affected by the Act, as unlike the Canadian provinces, Australian states have relationships with the Crown which are independent of the Commonwealth.
 For example, a Canadian lieutenant governor is appointed by the Governor General of Canada on the advice of the prime minister and subject to their authority, whereas the governors of the Australian states are appointed by the Sovereign on the direct advice of the premier of the state in question, and are not subject to the authority of the Governor-General.

-The governors hold a dormant commission to assume the position of Administrator of the Commonwealth should the Governor-General die, resign or be absent from Australia.
-A dormant commission can be revoked by the Commonwealth, such as when the dormant commission of Sir Colin Hannah, Governor of Queensland, was revoked for making partisan political comments shortly before the 1975 constitutional crisis.
+By convention, the State Governors are issued a dormant commission to assume the position of Administrator of the Commonwealth should the Governor-General die, resign or be absent from Australia when they are appointed Governor.
+This commission can be revoked by the King on the advice of the Commonwealth Prime Minister, as occurred when Sir Colin Hannah, Governor of Queensland, had his dormant commission revoked for making partisan political comments shortly before the 1975 constitutional crisis.

 The Parliament of the Northern Territory also passed its own legislation, the Succession to the Crown (Request) (National Uniform Legislation) Act 2013 (NT) however, this was not constitutionally required, as the Commonwealth Parliament retains the right to legislate for the Northern Territory.
 The Northern Territory legislation received royal assent from the Administrator on 8 November 2013.

 Unlike the states, the relationship between Australia's self-governing territories and the sovereign is mediated by the Federal Government, similar to the situation in Canada.